 Since I work with brain injury patients, Traumatic Brain Injury is my favorite topic to discuss and write.
 For me, it is difficult to put down words on Traumatic Brain Injury (TBI) as there is so much involved with TBI.
 But I also don’t want to write five pages long article and bore all my readers.
 So I am going to try to keep this a short and sweet article.
 In this article, I am going to discuss definition, types and some basic information on TBI.
 I discussed different treatment approaches to TBI here.
 So let’s start!

 Brain injury is anything that can impact the normal function of a brain.
 An acquired brain injury is when an injury happens after birth.
 Here the brain is normally developed already.
 There are two types of acquired brain injury: Traumatic and non-traumatic brain injury.
 Continue reading “What is Traumatic Brain Injury (TBI)”

 A Contracture is a fixed loss of range of motion of a joint.
 It is usually due to any pathology of soft tissues like muscles, tendons, ligaments, cartilages, or connective tissues.

 - Irreversible or fixed contractures.
 Continue reading “Contracture Management – Definition and Treatment”

-This is a case of 65 years old healthy woman who fell from seven steps and had a loss of consciousness for few minutes almost a year and a half ago.
+Recovery after SCI (spinal cord injury) depends on the level of injury as well as the type of injury.
+This is a case of 65 years old healthy woman who fell from seven steps and had a loss of consciousness for a few minutes almost a year and a half ago.

 Learning to walk again after SCI

-Traumatic brain injury is a type of injury that often results from an accident involves a long recovery process way past physical healing, and requires a lot of patience and persistence from all parties involved.
-This is a case of 64 year old Traumatic Brain Injury(TBI) survivor who made significant progress to achieve his near normal function with aggressive rehabilitation, nursing and respiratory therapy.
+Traumatic brain injury is a type of injury that often results from an accident.
+It involves a long recovery process way past physical healing.
+This type of brain injury requires a lot of patience as well as persistence from all parties involved.